JongWasTaken/easympv/README.md

 - mpv, the newest version from [here](https://sourceforge.net/projects/mpv-player-windows/files/64bit/)

 #### macOS
-- mpv, installed using brew: `brew install mpv`
+- mpv, preferably installed using brew: `brew install mpv`
 > :exclamation: **Why?**: This version of mpv has been compiled with LuaJIT support, which is needed for some of the more advanced plugins like [mpvcord](https://github.com/yutotakano/mpvcord). easympv by itself does not need it, so if you have no need for plugins like mpvcord, any other up-to-date mpv distribution will probably work.

 #### Linux
-The automatic installer script will take care of any dependencies.
+The automatic installer script will (hopefully) take care of any dependencies.
 If you wish to install easympv manually you will (at least) need the following dependencies:
+- mpv (duh)
-- mpv, if you want plugins like [mpvcord](https://github.com/yutotakano/mpvcord) to work it needs to have been compiled with LuaJIT support (Not all distributions do this!)
+    - If you want plugins like [mpvcord](https://github.com/yutotakano/mpvcord) to work, it needs to have been compiled with LuaJIT support (Not all distributions do this!)
 - either `wget` (preferred) or `curl` (usually preinstalled)
+    - This is only needed for the updater, easympv will not "phone home" or anything like that
 - `xclip` OR `wl-clipboard` (if you use Wayland)
-    When in doubt, install both!
+    - When in doubt, install both!

 ### Install
 #### Windows Installer